100 actors who served in the military

 Kris Kristofferson

-Kris Kristofferson is an Oscar nominee, former Golden Gloves boxer, and military man from a military family.
+Kris Kristofferson was an Oscar nominee, former Golden Gloves boxer, and military man from a military family.
 Also an accomplished academic and musician, Kristofferson joined the Army in 1960, became a helicopter pilot, and achieved the rank of captain.

 Robert Stack